silverstripe/silverstripe-framework/docs/en/reference/execution-pipeline.md

 Silverstripe uses **[mod_rewrite](http://httpd.apache.org/docs/2.0/mod/mod_rewrite.html)** to deal with page requests.
 So instead of having your normal everyday `index.php` file which tells all, you need to look elsewhere.

-The basic .htaccess file after installing SilverStripe look like this:
+The basic .htaccess file after installing SilverStripe looks like this:

 	<file>
 	### SILVERSTRIPE START ###